Junwon03/pi-framework-junwon/README.md

 ## AI Disclosure

+## AI Disclosure

+Large language models were used to assist with code development, pipeline refinement, reproducibility hardening, and audit/readme editing, including:
+- Claude (Opus 4.5, Anthropic)
+- OpenAI Codex (GPT-5, OpenAI)
-Large language models (Claude - opus 4.5, Anthropic) were used to assist with code development, data analysis pipeline design, manuscript structure planning, and code review/audit.
-All scientific hypotheses, variable selections, methodological decisions, and final conclusions were produced by the author.
-The complete code is publicly available in this repository for independent verification.
-A full code audit report (`Audit report.md`) documents all verified checks and identified issues.
+All scientific hypotheses, variable selections, methodological decisions, interpretation, and final conclusions were made by the author.
+The complete code is publicly available for independent verification.
+A full audit record is documented in `Audit report.md`.

 ## Citation